 The potential issues with ITSM tool peer reviews

 I’m going to throw out the “elephant in the room” at the outset.
-What’s to stop a motivated vendor from contacting who it knows to be “happy customers” to ask them to spend ten minutes completing a peer review for their product?
+What’s to stop a motivated vendor from contacting who it knows to be “happy customers” to ask them to spend ten minutes completing a peer review for their product on the key ITSM-tool peer reviews sites?
 Or for the peer-review company to provide a service that contacts customers on the vendors behalf (BTW, this does happen).
 This might sound harmless but is it (if not everyone is doing it)?
 Your answer might be “Well everyone could do it if they wanted to, so what’s your issue?”

 I’m glad you asked.
 Firstly, it’s sample bias – I bet vendors aren’t asking known “unhappy customers” to submit their reviews.
 It’s a game that can be played and, thus, the vendor/tool reviews are not representative of their customer population as a whole.
 Secondly, and I might be being a little over dramatic, this gaming of the system is akin to sports people feeling compelled to take performance-enhancing drugs because “everyone else is (thought to be) doing it.”